GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 <br>

 What can we say about the boundaries between regions?
 These correspond to inputs for which two distinct $$y_i$$ and $$y_j$$ are tied for the highest activation.
 If we're using the sigmoid function (which is differentiable), we can prove that these boundaries are locally $$d-1$$-dimensional hypersurfaces.
-This means that if you zoom in close enough, the boundaries between regions should look nice and flat -- they're not going to have any weird fractally properties.
+This means that if you zoom in close enough, the boundaries between regions should look nice and flat -- they're not going to have any weird fractal properties.

 But this flatness is only guaranteed *if we zoom in far enough*.
 In practice, even though the function $$f$$ is smooth, it can still look very un-smooth on human scales (in the same way that $$100 \sin (100 x)$$ looks very un-smooth when you [plug it into Desmos](https://www.desmos.com/calculator/ohm6ugimch)).
 This is what is going on with adversarial perturbations.
-A small change in $$x$$ can lead to a large change in $$f$$ because its continuity only becomes apparent for *really really* small changes in $$x$$.[^3]
+A small change in $$x$$ can lead to a large change in $$f$$ because its linearity only becomes apparent for *really really* small changes in $$x$$.[^3]

 [^3]: The function $$f$$ might be so sensitive that even the smallest change you can make to a digital image -- modifying one color value by $$1$$ out of $$256$$ -- could lead to large changes in $$f$$.
 In other words, the straight-line path from $$I$$ to $$I' = I + (0, \dots, 0, 1, 0, \dots, 0)$$ could potentially cross multiple decision boundaries.

 # Four Scenarios

 I find it helpful to think of adversarial perturbations pictorially.
 What do adversarial perturbations tell us about the geometry of classification boundaries?
 Consider four hypothetical neural networks that have qualitatively different levels of robustness to perturbations.
 From most robust to least robust, these are **(1)** there are *no* adversarial perturbations, **(2)** there *are* adversarial perturbations **(3)** there are *universal* adversarial perturbations, and **(4)** all perturbations are adversarial.
 Each of these categories is strictly more robust than the next, in the sense that any type of perturbation that can fool model $$i$$ can also fool model $$i+1$$.

+As you read through these scenarios, please keep in mind that the diagrams are meant as coarse 2D intuition builders, and nothing more.
+The actual classification boundaries in $$\mathbb{R}^d$$ would look drastically different (if it were even possible to visualize $$d$$ dimensions).

 **Category 1: There are no adversarial perturbations.** In this ideal model, adversarial perturbations do not work.
 For almost all images in the real world distribution $$D$$, there is no *small* $$\Delta$$ we can add to it that will cause it to be misidentified.
 This means that a medium-sized ball centered around almost any point in $$D$$ will still lie completely within the correct classification region.
 Written symbolically, this case roughly means $$\forall I \in D, \forall \Delta \in \mathcal{B}_ \epsilon, [f(I) = f(I + \Delta)]$$ (where $$\mathcal{B}_ \epsilon$$ is all points in $$\mathbb{R}^d$$ with a small magnitude).
 This is what the classification boundaries would look like: